mortelli/devportal/guides/rif-enveloping/integrate.md

 2. Sign the structure (the wrapped transaction) using the EIP712 signature.
 3. Create the metadata with the signature.
 4. With the relay or deploy request and the metadata, create an HTTP request.
-5. Call the HTTP Server `/relay` method using an HTTP POST request.
+5. Call the Relay Server `/relay` method using an HTTP POST request.

 Here's an example of how the HTTP Relay Request might look like: